mosn/layotto/docs/en/development/developing-component.md

 # Component Development Guide

-Thank you for your interest in Layotto!
+Thank you for your support in Layotto!

 This is a Layotto components development guide.
 Layotto components are written in Go.
-If you are unfamiliar with Go, checkout here [Go tutorial](https://tour.golang.org/welcome/1).
+If you are unfamiliar with Go, check out here [Go tutorial](https://tour.golang.org/welcome/1).

 When developing new components, you can refer to the existing components.
 For example, if you want to implement distributed lock API with ZooKeeper, you can refer to the realization of the redis, related demos, and design documents to make your development easier.
 ## 1、Preparation Work

 1. Git clone the repository to your preferred directory
 2. Use Docker to launch the environment you need.
 For example, if you want to develop a distributed lock API with ZooKeeper, you need to start a ZooKeeper container locally with Docker for local tests.
    If you do not have Docker locally, you can install a Docker Desktop by following [Docker Desktop tutorial](https://www.runoob.com/docker/windows-docker-install.html).
-Mac and Windows are both supported, easy to use.
+Mac and Windows are both supported which is easy to use.

 ## 2、Development Components and Unit Tests
 ### 2.1.Create a new folder under Components/API directory to develop your components